rayjohnson/ape-challenge/README.md

 # Building the Application

-You do not need any paticular version of ruby.
+You do not need any particular version of ruby.
 But you do need Docker installed.

 Clone the git repository.
-Then from tthe root of the project directoy do:
+Then from the root of the project directory do:
 ```bash
 make build
 ```